fdwr/clandrew-stopwatch/README.md

 If timing is happening, a dot appears beside the timer.

+The timing goes up to 1 hour, then resets automatically.

 ## Build
 The project is in C++, built with Visual Studio 2019.
 The x86 build is supported.